Mia Green: Family

-She had two children, Maria Lundmark and Lennart Green.
-She was the grandmother of Marika Green and the great-grandmother of the actress Eva Green.
+In 1898, Mia married seminary teacher and church musician Bror Ulrik Green (Haparanda, Norrbotten County, 1869-1949), son of Olof Wilhelm Green and wife Karolina Vilhelmina Kock.
+She was the mother of Swedish journalist Bror Lennart Green, the grandmother of Swedish-French actress Marika Green and the great-grandmother of the French actress Eva Green.
 The surname "Green" [ˈɡɾeːn] is Swedish, derived from the Swedish word "gren", which means "tree branch".
 It does not originate from the English word "green", which is "grön" in Swedish.